codio/site/source/docs/ide/features/debugging.html.md

 The example above is a simple case, but whichever way you build your application, it is important that the following information is included.
 The `address` field contains the port number and it must be `5105`.

+### Multiple configurations
+It is also possible to add multiple debugger configurations for the same code.
+If, for example, you wanted to test different argument values then you can create one confguration for each set of values, changing the Arguments field as required.

 ### Starting to debug
 There are two ways you can launch an application in debug mode.